 When the first front section is completed, move onto the second front section, with exactly the same method.
 Following the application of the front sections, move on to complete the rear sections also.

 If you’re careful and not applying hair color over the previous color, there’ll be no need to do anything further to protect highlights!
-Just make sure you wash your hair color out with reasonable speed.
-Don’t allow the new color to remain on the rest of your hair for any period of time and it will be absolutely perfect.
+To prevent the dark root color from staining your highlights in the shower, coat your highlighted mid-lengths and ends heavily in conditioner before washing.
+Tilt your head back to rinse the root color backward so the dark water does not run down the length of the blonde.
+Don’t allow the new color to remain on the rest of your hair for any period of time to help ensure a clean, even result.

 Pro tip: Always go back over the outer hairline, especially if the hair contains greys.
 Some of these grey hairs are very strong and have a mind of their own.
 If they have popped out of the color you applied initially they will often not become colored.
 And they are very obvious!